sweble/tooling/README.md

 # Discontinued Repository
 This repository was restructured.
-It's contents have been moved to https://github.com/sweble/osr-common where its development goes on.
+Its contents have been moved to https://github.com/sweble/osr-common.